-Vivendo Discimus-By Living We Learn: Creating The Patrick Geddes Centre for Learning and Conservation at Riddle's Court.
+Vivendo Discimus-By Living We Learn: Creating The Patrick Geddes Centre for Learning at Riddle's Court.

 Riddle’s Court is a unique survival: an A-listed 16th Century courtyard house set behind the Royal Mile close to Edinburgh Castle.
 The property contains significant architectural features documenting its 400 year history including a rare late 16th Century painted beam ceiling, an early 17th Century plaster ceiling and a late 19th Century ceiling by TK Bonnar.

 Over the centuries the building has been a merchant's house, a venue for a banquet held by King James VI, aristocratic apartments, overcrowded tenements, a Mechanics Subscription Library, a University Hall developed by Patrick Geddes, emergency post-war housing, a Community Learning Centre, and an Edinburgh Fringe Festival venue.